 The red liquid isn't blood.
 Not even close.

 It's water mixed with a protein called myoglobin.
 Hemoglobin carries oxygen in blood.
-That's it.
-In real terms, myoglobin lives in muscle tissue.
+Plus, that's it.
 Think of it as hemoglobin's cousin.
-Practically speaking, its job is to store oxygen for when the muscle needs it — like during sustained activity.
+That's why its job is to store oxygen for when the muscle needs it — like during sustained activity.
+Myoglobin lives in muscle tissue.
 Myoglobin holds it in muscle.

 Why the color changes

 Raw steak looks deep red or purple-red.
-Still, that's oxymyoglobin.
-Expose it to air for 15 minutes and it blooms bright cherry red.
+That's deoxymyoglobin — myoglobin without oxygen.
+Day to day, expose it to air for 15 minutes and it blooms bright cherry red.
+That's oxymyoglobin.
 Cook it, and the heat denatures the protein.
 The iron atom in the center oxidizes.
-And that's deoxymyoglobin — myoglobin without oxygen.
 The color shifts to tan, gray, then brown.

 This is why your steak goes from purple in the vacuum seal to red on the counter to brown on the plate.
 Which means chemistry.
 Not doneness levels invented by a 1950s home economics teacher.